labd/go-commercelayer-sdk/api/docs/GETOrderCopiesOrderCopyId200ResponseDataAttributes.md

 `func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) UnsetCancelSourceOrder()`

 UnsetCancelSourceOrder ensures that no value is present for CancelSourceOrder, not even an explicit nil
+### GetApplyPromotions

+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) GetApplyPromotions() interface{}`

+GetApplyPromotions returns the ApplyPromotions field if non-nil, zero value otherwise.

+### GetApplyPromotionsOk

+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) GetApplyPromotionsOk() (*interface{}, bool)`

+GetApplyPromotionsOk returns a tuple with the ApplyPromotions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetApplyPromotions

+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) SetApplyPromotions(v interface{})`

+SetApplyPromotions sets ApplyPromotions field to given value.

+### HasApplyPromotions

+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) HasApplyPromotions() bool`

+HasApplyPromotions returns a boolean if a field has been set.

+### SetApplyPromotionsNil

+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) SetApplyPromotionsNil(b bool)`

+ SetApplyPromotionsNil sets the value for ApplyPromotions to be an explicit nil

+### UnsetApplyPromotions
+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) UnsetApplyPromotions()`

+UnsetApplyPromotions ensures that no value is present for ApplyPromotions, not even an explicit nil
+### GetIgnoreInvalidCoupon

+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) GetIgnoreInvalidCoupon() interface{}`

+GetIgnoreInvalidCoupon returns the IgnoreInvalidCoupon field if non-nil, zero value otherwise.

+### GetIgnoreInvalidCouponOk

+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) GetIgnoreInvalidCouponOk() (*interface{}, bool)`

+GetIgnoreInvalidCouponOk returns a tuple with the IgnoreInvalidCoupon field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIgnoreInvalidCoupon

+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) SetIgnoreInvalidCoupon(v interface{})`

+SetIgnoreInvalidCoupon sets IgnoreInvalidCoupon field to given value.

+### HasIgnoreInvalidCoupon

+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) HasIgnoreInvalidCoupon() bool`

+HasIgnoreInvalidCoupon returns a boolean if a field has been set.

+### SetIgnoreInvalidCouponNil

+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) SetIgnoreInvalidCouponNil(b bool)`

+ SetIgnoreInvalidCouponNil sets the value for IgnoreInvalidCoupon to be an explicit nil

+### UnsetIgnoreInvalidCoupon
+`func (o *GETOrderCopiesOrderCopyId200ResponseDataAttributes) UnsetIgnoreInvalidCoupon()`

+UnsetIgnoreInvalidCoupon ensures that no value is present for IgnoreInvalidCoupon, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)